mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 4  20  20
 {% endhighlight %}

 We can continue this until our disk fills up.
-This runs near peak I/O speeds.
+This runs near peak I/O speeds (on my low-power laptop with admittedly poor I/O.)

 Performance
 -----------

-I've partitioned the NYCTaxi dataset a lot this week and posting my results to the Continuum chat with messages like the following
+I've partitioned the NYCTaxi trip dataset a lot this week and posting my results to the Continuum chat with messages like the following

     I think I've got it to work, though it took all night and my hard drive filled up.
     Down to six hours and it actually works.
     Three hours!
     By removing object dtypes we're down to 30 minutes 20!
 This is actually usable.
     OK, I've got this to six minutes.
 Thank goodness for Pandas categoricals.
     Five.
     Down to about three and a half with multithreading, but only if we stop blosc from segfaulting.

 And thats where I am now.
 It's been a fun week.
 Here is a tiny benchmark.